OuhscBbmc/REDCapR/inst/doc/TroubleshootingApiCalls.Rmd

  <img src="./images/PostmanScreenshot.png" alt="PostmanScreenshot" style="width: 800px;"/>

  1. **Is Postman installed and operating correctly?**
  If it helps to start with a different REDCap server, you can use this dummy project containing fake data hosted by the [OUHSC BBMC](http://ouhsc.edu/bbmc/).
-The url can be found in the screenshot above.
+The url is `https://bbmc.ouhsc.edu/redcap/api/`.
 There are three key-value pairs: (1) the 'token' is `9A81268476645C4E5F03428B8AC3AA7B`, (2) the 'content' is `record`, and (3) the 'format' should be `CSV`.
 When checking your own server, the token value should change, but the content and format should not.
 It should return five records in a CSV format.
 The 'status' should be `200 OK`.
 The result should look roughly like:

  ```
  record_id,first_name,last_name,address,telephone,email,dob,age,ethnicity,race,sex,height,weight,bmi,comments,demographics_complete